Safe Sleeping habits

 - Provide a safe sleeping environment night and day

-- Sleep baby in their own safe sleeping place in the same room as an adult caregiver for the first six to twelve months
+- Recommended to sleep baby in their own safe sleeping place in the same room as an adult caregiver for the first six to twelve months

 Choosing the right TOG Rating